 NERSC User Environment

-All NERSC systems (except PDSF) use global home directories, which are are pre-populated with startup files (also known as dot files) for all available shells.
-The shells bash, csh, ksh, sh, tcsh and zsh are available.
-The default shell at NERSC is csh.
+All NERSC systems use global home directories, which are are pre-populated with shell initialization files (also known as dotfiles) for all available shells.
+NERSC fully supports bash, csh, and tcsh as login shells.
+Other shells (ksh, sh, and zsh) are also available.
+The default shell at NERSC is bash.

-Use the NERSC Information management (NIM) portal if you want to to change your default shell.
-To do this, select Change Shell from the Actions pull-down list in the NIM main menu.
+Use NIM to to change your default login shell.
+Login, then select Change Shell from the Actions pull-down menu.

 Using Modules to Manage Access to Software

 Access to much NERSC software is provided by the modules environment.
 Simply "load'' and "unload'' modules for the software you need.